aridastidar/aridastidar.github.io/README.md

 # homepage
-Static file repo for aritraghosh.in
+This is a static file repo for aritraghosh.in.